B. 1980, Lives and works in New York & Connecticut, USA

 My art practice combines fiber art, conceptual art, and traditional crafts.
 It is based on collaborations with traditional artisans from around the world and addresses questions of interculturalism, identity politics, global economy, and post-colonialism.
 I work with diverse mediums such as painting, video, and apps, and my main medium is fiber art: I create elaborated images, rich in details, references, and narratives and send them overseas to be hand-woven by traditional crafters on luxurious textiles, such as wall carpets, tapestries, and embroideries.

-I was born in Israel to a Jewish family that immigrated from North Iraq and grew up on the seam of conflicting identities: My family’s Islamic-country origins on one hand and our European-dominated environment on the other.
-This cultural split made me constantly juggle between different cultural codes; an experience that deepened even further since I moved to the United States and became an immigrant myself, eight years ago.
+Born to an immigrant family, I grew up on the seam of conflicting identities: The Eastern traditions of my family versus the Western environment we were living in.
+This cultural split made me constantly juggle between different cultural codes; an experience that deepened even further a decade ago, when I moved to the United States and became an immigrant myself.

-My main motivation as an artist is to shatter cultural, racial, and political stereotypes, to bring together clashing world views.
+My main motivation as an artist is to shatter cultural, racial, and political stereotypes, and to bring together clashing worldviews.
 I believe that art enables us to break boundaries and understand languages we don’t speak.
 Through art, I collaborate with people from places my passport won’t allow me to enter, such as Iran, Pakistan, and Afghanistan.
-In days of travel bans and conflicts, my works smuggle the voices of these places back into the US.
+In days of travel bans and conflicts, my work elevates often-overlooked traditions and smuggles the voices of these places back into the US.